pliang64/fatools/README.md

  **-L N** skip sequences longer than N bp.</br>

  use -l N -L M for sequences with length from N to M bp (inclusive).</br>
+In all options, '-e' can be added to print the skipped entries in STDERR, which can be captured using 2>[skipped.fa].

 ---
 </details>